antzGames/gdx-ode4j-examples/README.md

 ode4j contains also some features that are not present in ODE, such as a ragdoll and heightfields with holes.
 See pde4j's [Wiki](https://github.com/tzaeschke/ode4j/wiki/Functionality-beyond-ODE).

-The [ODE forum](https://groups.google.com/forum/#!forum/ode-users) is useful for questions around physics and general API usage:
+The [ODE forum](https://groups.google.com/forum/#!forum/ode-users) is useful for questions around physics and general API usage.

 The [ode4j forum](https://groups.google.com/forum/?hl=en#!forum/ode4j) is for problems and functionality specific to ode4j/Java.